January 21, 2024

 Three astronauts embark on a trip around the sun, but on their return the only people who respond on the radio from Earth are women.
 They find they have somehow been flung into the future where a plague has killed all men on Earth.
 The women send a ship to rescue them, and find there are bigger problems that arise.
 Story themes revolve around feminism, environmentalism, and male violence.

-Original story by James Tiptree, Jr., and won both the Hugo and Nebula Awards for Best Science Fiction Novella in 1977.
+ames Tiptree, Jr., and won both the Hugo and Nebula Awards for Best Science Fiction Novella in 1977.
 Production is from the Sci-Fi Radio Series on NPR, and is listed in the Mark Time Science Fiction Audio Hall of Fame.

-March 17, 2024
+• March 17, 2024

 The Space Merchants